-While both roles require technical understanding, it is the CTO who is the traditional creative technologist of the company.
-They need to have a deep understanding of the technology the company sells (or uses to aid selling) in order to constantly improve and develop it.
+While both roles require technical understanding, the CTO is the traditional creative technologist of the company.
+They need to have a deep understanding of the technology the company sells (or uses to aid selling) to constantly improve and develop it.

-In terms of soft skills, the CTO is usually expected to be an innovator and explorer, coming up with novel solutions to client problems and tapping new markets and niche opportunities.
-Due to their advanced technical understanding, the CTO will often be closely involved with client businesses, answering any technological questions and listening to feedback.
+In terms of soft skills, the CTO is usually expected to be an innovator and explorer, develop novel solutions to client problems, and tap new markets and niche opportunities.
+Due to their advanced technical understanding, the CTO will often be closely involved with client businesses, answering any technical questions and listening to feedback.
 In some ways, the CTO is more of a leader than a manager, pushing boundaries and pioneering new ways forward.

 The CIO is today rarely expected to have in-depth technical knowledge although the more they do have, the more respected they are likely to be.
 They are more focused on what the company needs than how to achieve it.